gioui/giouiorg/content/doc/install/android.md

 To run Gio programs on the emulator, you may need to [enable OpenGL ES 3](https://developer.android.com/studio/run/emulator-acceleration).

+You will also need OpenJDK 1.8, as part of the Android build toolchain requires it.
+More recent versions of Java will break the build.

 ## Building

 Install `gogio`, if you already haven't: